Highlights of Annapurna Circuit Trek

-The Annapurna (8,091metres) and Dhaulagiri at (8,167 meters), which falls below Kali Gandaki River, composing the world’s deepest gorge on both sides of massif Annapurna mountain range, offers a lifelong experience.
-The trail is moderate to fairly challenging and makes diverse river crossings over the suspension bridge.
+The Annapurna (8,091metres) and Dhaulagiri (8,167 meters), which falls below Kali Gandaki River, composing the world’s deepest gorge on both sides of the massif Annapurna mountain range, offer a lifelong experience.
+The trail is moderate to fairly challenging and makes various river crossings over the suspension bridge.

 The mountain scenery, observed at close quarters includes the Annapurna Massif (Annapurna I-IV), Manaslu, Machapuchhre, Gangpurna, Dhaulagiri, Tolicho-Peak, and Pisang-Peak.
 Numerous other Peaks ranging from 6000 to 8000m in elevation surge from the Annapurna range.